worldline/swagger-jack/README.md

 ```

 ### Generator middleware

+Generator takes the following parameters:

+1. your express application,
-Generator takes a general descriptor path (which is totally not constraint: put whatever you need in it), and an array of "resources".
+1. a general descriptor object (which is totally not constraint: put whatever you need in it),
+1. an array of "resources",
+1. optionnal `options` (see below)

-A "resource" is composed by a resource descriptor, and the corresponding code.
+A "resource" is composed by a *resource* descriptor, and the corresponding code (what we called *controller*).

-The middleware will automatically add to your express application the routes found inside the descriptor, and bound them to the provided controller (it uses the `nickname` attribute).
-In this example, two routes are created:
+The middleware will automatically add to your express application the routes found inside the *resource* descriptor, and bound them to the provided *controller* (it uses the `nickname` attribute from the descriptor to bound the right controller's method).

+In the previous example, two routes are created:

 1. `POST /api/user/` to create a user (controller method `create()`)
 1. `GET /api/user/` to list existing users (controller method `list()`)

+If you just want to document some existing routes, just provide a resource descriptor, and no associated controller.
+Of course, no validation will be provided.

-You can still register routes and middleware within your application, but they will not be documented nor validated.
+You can still register routes and middleware within your application, like you've used to.
+But they will not be documented nor validated.

+The following options are available:

+- descPath `String`: path of generated swagger descriptor.
+Must contain leading slash.
+Default to `/api-docs.json`

 ### Validator middleware